pjsip/pjproject_docs/docs/source/pjsua2/using/media_video.rst

 to the same destination, then the video frames from the sources will be combined into one video frame in specific tile configuration.
 If one source is transmitting to more than one destinations, the bridge will take care of duplicating the video frame from the source to the multiple destinations.
-The bridge will even take care of mixing video with different sampling rates.
+The bridge will even take care of mixing video with different frame rates.

 In PJSUA2, all video media objects, of class :cpp:class:`pj::VideoMedia`, are registered to the central conference bridge for easier manipulation.
 At first, a registered video media will not be connected to anything, so media will not flow from/to any objects.
-An video media source can start/stop the transmission to a destination by using the API :cpp:func:`pj::VideoMedia::startTransmit()` and :cpp:func:`pj::VideoMedia::stopTransmit()`.
+A video media source can start/stop the transmission to a destination by using the API :cpp:func:`pj::VideoMedia::startTransmit()` and :cpp:func:`pj::VideoMedia::stopTransmit()`.

 .. note::

-    An video media object registered to the conference bridge will be given a port ID number that identifies the object in the bridge.
+    A video media object registered to the conference bridge will be given a port ID number that identifies the object in the bridge.
 Application can use the API :cpp:func:`pj::VideoMedia::getPortId()` to retrieve the port ID.
 Normally, application should not need to worry about the conference bridge and its port ID (as all will be taken care of by the ``Media`` class) unless application